kubernetes-sigs/gcp-filestore-csi-driver/README.md

 ## Deploying the Driver

-* Clone the repositry in cloudshell using following commands
+* Clone the repository in cloudshell using following commands

 ```
 mkdir -p $GOPATH/src/sigs.k8s.io